Prakruthijainys/Lipsync/README.md

-The objective of this project is to demonstrate your skills in creating an AI model that is proficient in lip-syncing i.e. synchronizing an audio file with a video file.
+The objective of this project is to create an AI model that is proficient in lip-syncing i.e. synchronizing an audio file with a video file.
 Your task is to ensure the model is accurately matching the lip movements of the characters in the given video file with the corresponding audio file.